 Term Puzzle (Unit) Content Autumn 1: Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established.
-Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding difference, Equality Act Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise
+Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding difference, Equality Act Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: Relationships Includes understanding friendship, family, intimate relationships and other relationships, conflict resolution and communication skills, bereavement and loss

-Summer 1: Relationships Includes understanding friendship, family, intimate relationships and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2: Changing Me Includes Relationships and Sex Education in the context of coping positively with change
+Summer 2: Changing Me

-At BLC we allocate an hour to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
+At Bridge Learning Campus we allocate an hour to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.